DudeYarvie/JARViE_Home_Automation_Modem/README.md

 <a name="Synchronizing_Devices_to_the_Powerline_Modem_Clock"></a>
 ## Synchronizing Devices to the Powerline Modem Clock
 The TDA5051 powerline modem on the JARViE demo boards provides a representation of its on-chip oscillation frequency (fosc) to its CLK OUT pin at a frequency of fosc/2.
-This signal can be supplied to the PLM host controller or external peripheral for system syncrhonization, PLM operating freuency verification, etc.
+This signal can be supplied to the PLM host controller or external peripheral for system syncrhonization, PLM operating frequency verification, etc.

 ![Typical_On-Chip_CLK_Config](https://github.com/DudeYarvie/JARViE_Home_Automation_Modem/blob/master/Reference%20Docs/Pics/Typical%20On-chip%20Clock%20Configuration.PNG)